 NOTE: The add-on endorsement in psychometry has been suspended on the Hattiesburg campus but is still available on the Tradition campus.
+All school psychometry endorsement students are advised at the Tradition campus.

 Twenty-four hours selected from the courses below.
 If a teacher has EDU 620 and EDU 640 in their prior degree, a minimum of 18 hours will be required to bring their prior degree (assumed to be 30 hours) up to the 48 hour requirement for a degree in school psychometry.
 A minimum of 18 hours will be required to add on this endorsement, regardless of prior course work.